• UPDATES – ALL 1004 MEMBERS

 If you are interested in getting educated, contact firstname.lastname@example.org to express your interest.

-In 2000, CUPE Local 1004 named our scholarship the “Wilf Greensill Memorial Scholarship” in memory of Brother Wilf Greensill who was fatally injured on the job by a hit and run driver on March 3rd, 1997.
-Brother Greensill was employed by the City of Vancouver Sewer’s Branch since 1972.
+In 2000, CUPE Local 1004 named the Union’s first scholarship the “Wilf Greensill Memorial Scholarship” in memory of Wilf Greensill who was fatally injured on the job by a hit and run driver on March 3rd, 1997.
+Wilf was employed by the City of Vancouver Sewer’s Branch since 1972.
 He was a truck driver and was checking an unusual noise on his vehicle when he was fatally injured.
 He left behind a wife, three daughters, family and friends.
 He was scheduled to retire within two (2) months and reminds us all how fragile life is.
 A bench has been dedicated to Wilf on the east side of the train in Stanley Park.
-The Sewer’s Branch retired Wilf’s truck number 1359 in his memory.
+The Sewers Branch retired Wilf’s truck number 1359 in his memory.

-CUPE Local 1004 wants to ensure that Brother Greensill is remembered and honored by providing this history and renaming our scholarship.
-The local awards two $1,500 scholarships each year to members, or to family of members of the local.
+CUPE Local 1004 wants to ensure that Taylor and Goble are remembered and honoured by providing this history and scholarship.
+The local awards two $1,500 Music and Fine Arts scholarships each year to members, or spouse and children of members of the local.